Andria Tupola

-Andria P. L. Tupola (born December 6, 1980) is an American politician and member of the Honolulu City Council, representing the 1st district since January 2021.
+Andria Pilialoha Lagimanino Tupola (born December 6, 1980) is an American politician and member of the Honolulu City Council, representing the 1st district since January 2021.
 She was a Republican member of the Hawaii House of Representatives from 2014 to 2018, representing District 43 (Māʻili, Nānākuli, Ko Olina, Honokai Hale, Kalaeloa, Ewa).
 In 2015, Tupola served as the minority floor leader for one year.
-She served as the State House Minority Leader making her the first Samoan woman to serve in that position.
+She served as the state house minority leader, making her the first Samoan woman to serve in that position.
 In 2018, Tupola was the Republican nominee for Governor of Hawaii.
 She garnered 33% of the vote and lost to incumbent Democrat David Ige.

 Early life

 Tupola was born at Kahuku hospital to Bode Uale and Beth Parker on the island of Oʻahu.
 Her father was the first Samoan judge in the United States of America and a third generation immigrant from Samoa.
 Her mother is the daughter of the Grandmaster of Kenpo Karate, Ed Parker, and was named mother of the year in 2004.